reactive-python/reactpy-django/docs/django/hooks.md

     return html.div(my_websocket)
 ```

+---

 ## Use Scope

-This is a shortcut that returns the websocket's `scope`.
+This is a shortcut that returns the Websocket's `scope`.

 ```python
 from idom import component, html